GeoscienceAustralia/dea-knowledge-hub/about/glossary.rst

    Australian Research Environment
    ARE
-      The ARE is a tool for
+      The ARE is an interface for
       using the data and software available on the :term:`NCI`.
 It is a replacement for the old :term:`VDI` system.